What is the difference between merger and consolidation? Which word should we use?

 Our church and a nearby church are thinking about merger.
 What’s our first step?

-Start by having the board or council for each church appoint members to a joint team to explore your options, together or separately.
+Start by having the board or council for each church appoint members to a joint team to explore your options, together and separately.
 The ideal team size is 8 to 10 people plus the pastors, with an equal number from each church..
 At least one member from each church should be on the board or council.
 The first task of this team is to explore all the available options—merger, other forms of collaboration, continuing alone, or even closing.
 The team can then report its findings and recommendation to the board or council before moving to the implementation stage.
 During this process the congregations should schedule joint worship services, opportunities for fellowship and breaking bread together, and information forums.

 Do we need a consultant or facilitator?

-An experienced outsider can keep the ball moving, help the team deal with power issues that are likely to arise, and keep the focus on mission and on a positive outcome.
+An experienced outsider can keep the ball moving, help the team deal with power issues that will inevitability come up, and keep the focus on mission and on a positive outcome.
 The consultant can make sure that all voices are heard and all parties are treated fairly.
 A consultant can bring objectivity to the really tough decisions like facility.
 It is essential to use a consultant who has solid experience with congregational dynamics and renewal as well as mergers and consolidations.

 What happens with the pastors?

 We usually recommend that one–or sometimes both–of the current pastors become “bridge pastors” after the merger takes place.
 Bridge pastors provide pastoral leadership during the transition phase after the merger.
-During the transition phase the council or board of the new congregation can form a personnel or call committee.
-This committee should start by identifying desirable qualities and characteristics for their pastor, and it should involve the appropriate denominational official.
+During the transition phase the council or board of the new congregation should form a personnel or call committee.
+This committee should identify desirable qualities and characteristics and a job description for their pastor, in consultation with the appropriate denominational official.
 Once this work is done candidates can be identified and interviewed.
 Bridge pastors who are interested should be considered and interviewed.
 If a bridge pastor decides not to apply, or if one applies but is not selected, the congregation should provide appropriate severance.
 The same process can apply with other staff members.
 This process can feel somewhat uncomfortable but it generally works out well for all parties when it is handled fairly and considerately.
 The important objective is to start the new congregation with the pastors and staff who can lead and develop its vision and mission.